pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 ### Configure a Dockerfile

 A dockerfile is a text file that contains a script for building a docker image.
-The main purpose of using a dockerfile is to automate the process of building a docker image because in it there are all of the steps required to create a docker image, so the result image can be consistently reproduced.
+The main purpose of using a dockerfile is to automate the process of building a docker image because in it there are all of the steps required to create it.
+Thus, the result image can be consistently reproduced.

 The dockerfile starts with a reference to a base image, in which our image will be built.
 In our case it is kalilinux/kali-rolling, which is a suggestion from kali.org/docs.
 That image tracks the continuously-updated kali-rolling package repository.

 ~~~ dockerfile
 FROM kalilinux/kali-rolling
 ~~~

-After, LABEL directives are added into the dockerfile, which allow to add metadata to a docker image.
+Next, `LABEL` directives are added into the dockerfile, which allow to add metadata to a docker image.
 For instance:

 ~~~ dockerfile
 LABEL docker.version=